johnjackoleary/cfi-commonplace-book/projects/movie-night/Game Plan for Movie Night.md

 Quarterly, second Friday of second month of quarter (although we can just advertise each one as a separate even, not looking for repeat customers)

+Who can go: members, their family and friends.
+Not random people though, someone in the group has to be a member

 Materials:
 - Movie poster
 - Poster hanging strips